spectrocloud/librarium/content/docs/04.5-devx/06-apps/05-deploy-app.md

 The app profile deployment takes a few moments to finish.
-You can review the application's deployment progress by navigating to the left **Main Menu** and clicking on **Virtual Clusters**.
+You can review the application's deployment progress by navigating to the left **Main Menu** and selecting **Virtual Clusters**.
 Click on **cluster-1** to view its details page.
 You can review cluster information, log events, access a remote shell session in the cluster, and more from the cluster details page.